-Meta-field objects
+15 Meta-field objects

 In Parcels, a variety of other objects enable to easily read a field.
-In this section, we describe the new objects recently added to the framework.
+In this section, we describe the different new objects which were added recently to the framework.

-The first object is the VectorField, that jointly interpolates the two or three components of a vector field such as velocity.
+The first object is the VectorField, that jointly interpolates the different components of a vector field such as velocity.
 This object is not only convenient but necessary, since u and v fields are both required to interpolate the zonal and meridional velocity in the C-grid curvilinear discretisation.

 Another useful object is the SummedField, which is a list of fields that can be summed to create a new field.
-The fields of the SummedField do not necessarily share the same grid.
+The different fields of the SummedField do not necessarily share the same grid.
 For example, this object can be used to create a velocity which is the sum of surface water current and Stokes drift.
 This object has no other purpose than simplifying greatly the kernels defining the particle dynamics.

 The fields do not necessarily have to cover the entire region of interest.
 If a field is interpolated outside its boundary, an ErrorOutOfBounds is raised, which leads to particle deletion except if this error is processed through an appropriate kernel.
-A sequence of various fields covering different regions, which may overlap or not, can be interpolated under the hood by Parcels with a NestedField.
-In this case, the fields composing the NestedField must represent the same physical quantity.
-The NestedField fields are ranked to set the priority order in which they must be interpolated.
+A sequence of various fields covering different regions, that can overlap or not, can be interpolated under the hood by Parcels with a NestedField.
+In this case, the different fields composing the NestedField must represent the same physical quantity.
+The NestedField fields are ranked to set the priority order with which they must be interpolated.